PilzDE/pilz_teach/pilz_teleoperation/README.md

 ```

 ### Display Stored Points
-Stored points can be displayed as TFs.
-To do this run rviz activate the tf module and then run:
+Stored points can be published as target_frames.
+Those target frames can for example be displayed by Rviz.

+To publish the points run:
 ```
 rosrun pilz_teleoperation pose_visualisation_node.py _file_path:="/path/to/file.py"
 ```